-Note: For OracleAS Cluster (Identity Management) configurations, you never select the "Oracle Identity Management and OracleAS Metadata Repository" option in the installer.
+Note: For OracleAS Cluster (Identity Management) configurations, you never select the "Oracle Identity Management and OracleAS Metadata Repository" option in Oracle Universal Installer.
 You always select the Oracle Identity Management option.
 This is why you need an existing database for the OracleAS Metadata Repository.